arturbac/simple_enum/README.md

-*reflect is not fully comparable as part of calculations are moved to runtime and have to be paid at each enum_name call, so in table included is code generation time which is not present for simple and magic
+*reflect is not fully comparable as part of calculations are moved to runtime and have to be paid at each enum_name call, so in table included is code generation time which is not present for simple and magic screen for simple_enum is from ver 0.0.1 , very early so timing is now much better as in table.
 ![obraz](https://github.com/arturbac/simple_enum/assets/14975842/b2675b3a-491f-49e5-a507-5693d729e06b)

 ![obraz](https://github.com/arturbac/simple_enum/assets/14975842/e83a0508-9c31-48e2-b841-90e2233d5a5c)